openstack/ironic/doc/source/admin/drivers/irmc.rst

   - string representing filesystem path to directory which contains certification file:  In this case, iRMC driver uses certification file stored at specified directory.
 Ironic conductor must be able to access that directory.
-For iRMC to recongnize certification file, Ironic user must run ``openssl rehash <path_to_dir>``.
+For iRMC to recognize certification file, Ironic user must run ``openssl rehash <path_to_dir>``.

   - string representing filesystem path to certification file: In this case,